Pamela Tiffin: Hollywood

+Following her TV work, Tiffin refused the female lead in Fun in Acapulco, and was considered for the Sandra Dee role in Take Her, She's Mine and for the Yvette Mimieux role in Toys in the Attic.
 She made two films with James Darren, both aimed at teen audiences: For Those Who Think Young (1964) and The Lively Set (1964).
-Fox cast her The Pleasure Seekers (1964), a remake of Three Coins in the Fountain (1954).
+Fox cast her in The Pleasure Seekers (1964), a remake of Three Coins in the Fountain (1954).
+She later co-starred with Burt Lancaster in the 1965 Western The Hallelujah Trail.